 High Performance Computing

-SES members are able to access two high performance computing centres, JADE and the MMM Hub, after recent funding from EPSRC for six new regional centres.
+SES members are able to access two high performance computing centres JADE, MMM Hub and EPSRC Tier2@CSD3.
 If your institution is a member of the new regional centres and you would like to access that centre, please contact them directly (details below).
+All access options for the MMM Hub can be found via their website.

-Joint Academic Data Science Endeavour
+Joint Academic Data Science Endeavour (JADE)

 Materials and Molecular Modelling Hub

-The MMM Hub is a partnership of nine of the UK’s leading universities, with all SES members comprising a part of this group (UCL, Imperial College London, Queen Mary University of London, Queen’s University Belfast, the University of Kent, King’s College London, the University of Southampton, the University of Oxford, the University of Cambridge, and OCF plc).
+The MMM Hub is operated through a partnership of nine of the UK’s leading universities, with all SES members taking part in this group along with Queen’s University Belfast, the University of Kent and OCF plc.
 It is designed to support small to medium sized capacity computing focusing on materials and molecular modelling.
 For enquiries or to access the Hub, please email rc-support@ucl.ac.uk.

 Institutional HPC